-Engagement Level Inform Consult Involve Collaborate Empower involve? balanced and objective and/or decisions. the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
+Engagement Level Inform Consult Involve Collaborate Empower What does it involve? on analysis, alternatives and/or decisions. the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
 To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
-To place final decision making is in the hands of the public.
-Examples of the tools Council might use (Note: These tools may be applicable across many levels of engagement) communities and networks Information flyers to neighbourhoods Public notices/info in Community newspapers, website hearings or the Special Consultative Procedure Focus groups Community meetings Online opportunities to submit ideas/feedback External working groups (involving community experts) Community Advisory Groups (involving community representatives) Forums Binding referendum Local body elections Delegation of some decision- making to a community When the Once a decision is made and is being implemented. determined an initial preferred position it would endeavor to provide the community with sufficient specific communities could be engaged throughout the process, or at specific stages of the process as appropriate. will be engaged from the outset, including the development of alternatives to the identification of the preferred solution.
+To place final decision making is in the hands of the public. the tools Council might use Email newsletter to local communities and networks Information flyers to neighbourhoods Public notices/info in Community newspapers, website hearings or the Special Consultative Procedure Focus groups Community meetings Focus/stakeholder groups' meetings Public meetings, drop in sessions Groups (involving community Binding referendum Local body elections Delegation of some decision- making to a community When the and is being implemented. preferred position it would endeavor to specific communities could be engaged throughout the process, or at specific stages of the process as appropriate. specific communities will be engaged from the outset, including the development of alternatives to the identification of the preferred solution.
 The community or communities will be engaged throughout the process to ensure ownership of the development of alternatives, identification of the preferred solution(s) and delegated decision-making on the preferred solution.